Shnatsel/libdiffuzz/README.md

 ## Auditing black-box binaries

-If your target binary lets you feed it the same input several times - stellar!
-Simply preload libdiffuzz-numbering into a binary, feed it the same input twice and compare the outputs.
+Simply preload libdiffuzz into a binary (see "Usage" above), feed it the same input twice and compare the outputs.
+If they differ, it has exposes uninitialized memory in the output.

-However, if your binary only accepts one input and then terminates, you will have to set the environment variable `LIBDIFFUZZ_NONDETERMINISTIC`.
+If your binary only accepts one input and then terminates, set the environment variable `LIBDIFFUZZ_NONDETERMINISTIC`; this will make output differ between runs.
+Without that variable set libdiffuzz tries to be as deterministic as possible to make its results reproducible.

-Unfortunately, if the output is inherently non-deterministic, you're out of luck.
-To make it deterministic, you could try limiting it to one thread and overriding any other source of randomness.
+If the output varies between runs under normal conditions, try forcing the binary to use just one thread and overriding any sources of randomness it has.

 ## Limitations and future work